 A theme in the comedy The Big Bang Theory is based on the well developed frameworks of scientific understanding held by the male cast members, which are contrasted with their lack of self-confidence to be their full and diversely attentive selves in the personal aspects of life.
 A primary structure in the comedy of this show is expressed in their attempts to apply their scientific frameworks to all things in ways that illustrate the criticisms of Real Presences.
 In the series, Leonard finds he has the opportunity to have a relationship with Penny.
-The show makes it very obvious that Leonard sees Penny in the light of her being a miraculously beautiful work of art.
-Having a relationship with such fine art is a relatively new experience for Leonard.
+The show makes it very obvious that Leonard sees Penny in the light of her being miraculously beautiful.
+Having a relationship with beauty is a relatively new experience for Leonard.
 In his relationships, he has not had the same success that he experiences with his attentive devotion to science.
-So Leonard repeats the habits of his success in science.
+So, instead of venturing into opening himself up to something new, Leonard simply repeats the habits of his success in science.

 In Season 2, Episode 1 of The Big Bang Theory, Penny asks Leonard a question about yogurt.
 Leonard misinterprets her question by paying more attention to his favored scientific habits of seeing and interpreting than to offering his full attention to Penny.